azrielbsi/weather/README.md

 # My Project

-This content is dynamically generated in Indonesian Time (IST): 2023-12-28 18:31:26 WIB
+This content is dynamically generated in Indonesian Time (IST): 2023-12-28 18:32:40

 Current Weather in Depok: